Mbakwe-Chidera/2023-NIGERIAN-PRESIDENTIAL-RESULT-ANALYSIS/README.md

 Election Results by State and Party
 TOTAL SUM OF VOTE FOR EACH PARTY
 Nigerian map showing each states won by the four parties

+Result from the analysis
+From the analysis and result called by inec Nigeria's election umpire, here is the main summary from the 36 states and Abuja Tinubu of APC scored the highest votes of 8,865,420 and won 12states( Rivers, Bornu, Jigawa, Zamfara, Benue, Kogi, Kwara, Niger, Ekiti, Ondo, Oyo, Ogun)
+Atiki of People's Democratic party (PDP) scored 6984290 votes and won 12 states (Kastina, Kebbi, Sokoto, Kaduna, Gombe, Yobe, Bauchi, Adamawa, Taraba, Osun, Akwa Ibom, Bayelsa)
+Peter Obi also won 12 states got 6093962 votes from(Edo, Cross River, Delta, Lagos, FCT, Plateau, Imo, Ebonyi, Nasarawa, Anambra, Abia, Enugu).
+Kwankwaso (NNPP) won with 1496671 votes and only won 1 state (Kano).

+CONCLUSION
+Based on the result Tinubu scored at least 25% of votes in 29 states, Atiki 21% and Obi 16%, one needs at least 24/25 states including FCT and Tinubu got the call making him to be pronounced the winner of the Presidential Election